Council meetings

 Auto-generated description: Official seal and logo of the City of Laurel, Maryland, featuring a coat of arms and the city's name.

-Info for Special Work Session & City Council Meeting - 14 Jul 2025
+Info for City Council Meeting - 9 Feb 2026

 Watch live online via LaurelTV or the MyLaurel app, or on your TV via Comcast Channel 996 (HD)/ 71 (SD) or Verizon FiOS Channel 12.